 2. The Mind

-• Make out some time for meditation and reflection.
-Unplug yourself from the world for at least one hour.
+• Make some time for meditation and reflection.
+Unplug yourself from the world for at least an hour.

 • Be still.
 Sit close to nature, perhaps somewhere green, and be quiet for a short time.